Architecture of Iceland: Church buildings

+In the oldest part of Reykjavik, the Eastern Hill, housed the Skólavörðuhol church.
+The Skólavörðuhol was designed by Guðjón Samúelsson, who built it with a romantic style originated in Scandinavia.
+It was designed with a Greek cross layout and contained a dome.
+In addition, over on the Western Hill, the Landakotskirkja church, also known as the Basilica of Christ the King was built.
+This church was also designed by Guðjón Samúelsson but with a Neo-Gothic style.
+The Landakotskirkja was the largest church in Iceland in 1929.
+During this same time, Jón Helgason held a competition for the design of the Hallgrímskirkja church, which was to be built where the Skólavörðuhol once was.
+The Skólavörðuhol was to be built using the Gothic revival style and was designed by Águst Pálsson, who had won the competition.

 Urbanization

 Urbanization began to appear around the 18th century, when Danish merchants set up permanent trading posts for themselves.
 The timber for constructing these residential and commercial premises was mostly prefabricated and imported.
 These timber-framed buildings had high pitched roofs and low walls, and they were tarred on the outside making them dark in appearance.

 With the movement towards independence from Denmark and the implementation of Icelandic free trade, more diverse architectural styles and influences were brought to the island.
 Classical influences can be seen in timber buildings from the 19th century, these buildings were often two-storey and had higher walls.
 Details such as the layout of fenestration on the building drew from classical traditions.
 A few buildings in this style remain today.

 As the 20th century dawned, Swiss chalet style architecture was brought indirectly to Iceland under Norwegian influence.
 Prefabricated houses were shipped and erected in settlements in the Eastern Region and Westfjords.
 The buildings tended to be taller and with large windows, unlike anything of the styles that had prevailed in Iceland beforehand.
 Notable features of these buildings were the friezes above doors and windows, and eaves which projected out above the walls.
 Here the distinctive Icelandic use of corrugated iron (imported from England), in place of external cladding, was born.
 The Swiss chalet style was the dominant force in Icelandic architecture in the early 20th century.
 The use of timber was banned in urban areas after great fires in Reykjavík and Akureyri around this time.

 Concrete was first used on a major scale as a building material in this period and became extremely popular as an easy and economical construction material.
 The material has shaped Icelandic architecture from this period.
 With the arrival of concrete came the first qualified Icelandic architect, Rögnvaldur Ólafsson, who had at first designed in the Swiss chalet style but soon moved on to working in concrete.
 His first works in concrete resembled closely the stone buildings of earlier times.